jvandemo/contentful-webhook-server/README.md

 });
 ```

+> This event is only emitted on successful requests, not on errors

-## Handling invalid requests
+## Handling errors and invalid requests

-When an invalid request comes in, an error is emitted:
+When an invalid request comes in, a `ContentManagement.error` event is emitted:

 ```javascript
 // Handle errors